 - Spiritual assessment and counsel

 - Executive blood panel

 - Neuropsychological testing and brain mapping

-Another benefit of concierge medical services includes minimal wait times and immediate access to care.
-Concierge medicine also provides evidence-based solutions from a team of specialists who work together to get to the root of patients’ problems.
+Another benefit of bespoke medical services includes minimal wait times and immediate access to care.
+Bespoke medicine also provides evidence-based solutions from a team of specialists who work together to get to the root of patients’ problems.

 The interdisciplinary treatment team may include: